NITheCS INTERNSHIP PROGRAMME

 One of the aims of this programme is to alleviate the pressure of honours level project supervision experienced by university departments.
 In some cases, a supervisor utilises the services of a PhD student as a tutor.
 This eases the supervisor’s work burden, while the tutor gains valuable experience.

-What does NITheCS offer participants in the programme?
+What does NITheCS offer participants?

 - NITheCS financially supports students who pass the screening process in terms of travel costs, accommodation costs and subsistence allowance.